jerryjappinen/Servant/sites/home/get-started/get-started/about.md

 	<p class="squeeze-top">Learn how to use different premade layouts and looks for your site, and maybe make some customizations of your own with CSS and JavaScript.</p>
 </div><div class="column four">
 	<h3 class="close"><a href="backend-actions">Backend actions <img src="more.png" alt="Read more" title="Read more"></a></h3>
-	<p class="squeeze-top">Want to create backend functionality?
+	<p class="squeeze-top">Want to create new backend functionality?
 Maybe for uploading images or accessing your database?
 This page is for you.</p>
 </div>
 <div class="clear"></div>